gabrielelana/vim-markdown/spec/features/autolinks.md

 Email addresses bill@microsoft.com get auto linked

+Path are supported /clean/code/that/works but they must be preceded by a non work because this /is a path and this/is not a path

 Pull requests and issues are linked #42 could be preceded by symbols \#42 could not be preceded by letters a#42 or numbers 3#42